goodekat/LIME-research-journals/README.md

   - `06-literature_review`: notes on papers relating to LIME
   - `07-computation_issues`: documentation of some of the computation issues I ran into during the project
+  - `08-logistic_regression`: examples of applying LIME to explain logistic regression models
+  - `09-refitting-rtrees`: examples where I retrain the rtrees model with the “current” version of the training data and compare the results

 **main**